g0v-it/web-budget/README.md

 ### run docker image

 Docker images are published to dockerhub (https://hub.docker.com/r/copernicani/web-budget/).
-To run the image with docker:
+In the following example the container will be configured with the  api endpoint https://data.budget.g0v.it/api/v1 and listening on port 9999:

 ```$bash
 docker run -i -t --rm \
     -p 9990:8080 \
     -e G0V_API_ENDPOINT=https://data.budget.g0v.it/api/v1 \
-    copernicani/web-budget-g0v:0.0.1
+    copernicani/web-budget:0.1.0
 ```

-In this example the container will be configured to expose the web server on port 9999 and to call the api endpoint published on the following address: https://data.budget.g0v.it/api/v1

 You can use the following environment variables with the container image: